hilbert-spaess/hilbert-spaess.github.io/_posts/2020-03-23-[stats]-Causality from correlation: Pearl's approach.md

 6. Where does conditional independence come in as the sole arbiter of consistency?
 7. How does time fit into this?
 8. Continuous variables?
+9. Good intuitions for the various conditions, criteria and theorems?